coreinfrastructure/best-practices-badge/doc/security.md

     have a process that supports rapid update.
 *   *DDoS.*
     We use a variety of techniques to reduce the impact of DDoS attacks.
-    These include using a scaleable cloud service, using a Content Delivery Network (CDN), and requiring the system to return to operation quickly after a DDoS attack has ended.
+    These include using a scalable cloud service, using a Content Delivery Network (CDN), and requiring the system to return to operation quickly after a DDoS attack has ended.